aumcintyre/ReadMe-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  aumcintyre
+  Users must first have node.js installed.
+From there, copy the repo to a local directory and open within Visual Studio Code.
+Then, open the index.js file in the integrated terminal and run the node command on it.

   ## Usage
-  Users should answer each question with as much detailed information as possible.
+  Clients should answer each prompted question with as much detail as possible.

   ## License
-  This project is using the Apache license.
+  This project is using the Academic license.

   ## Contributing
-  Please read through the instructions before using this application.
+  Please read all instructions carefully and answer each question as completely as possible.

   ## Tests
-  npm test
+  NPM Test

   ## Questions
-  aumcintyre
+  If you have any questions, feel free to reach out to me @ aumcintyre!